-The Kindred North Motton Irrigation Scheme was officially opened on 4 February 2014.
+The Kindred North Motton Irrigation Scheme commenced operations in February 2014.

 The scheme has the capacity to supply 2,500ML of water over a 120-day delivery period for which the summer irrigation season is based.

 Water supplied in the district is sourced from the Forth River is pumped to a holding dam located near Sprent.
 Reliability is under-pinned by releases from Lake Paloona – a water storage owned and operated by Hydro Tasmania.
 Water is delivered throughout the district by approximately 43.5 km of pipelines.
 The pipeline is pressurised at the Spent Dam Pump Station for supply into either the main line or Spent line.